essozaki/Gradation-Project-Carea-/README.md

 # Graduation Project - Carea 🎓

 ## 📌 Project Overview
-**Gradation Project - Carea** is a university graduation project repository created in 2023.
+**Graduation Project - Carea** is a university graduation project repository created in 2023.
 This project includes a web application and backend services, likely developed as part of a final year graduation requirement. :contentReference[oaicite:0]{index=0}